NGINX settings

 note

-The gzip setting only works for the main GitLab application and not for the other services.
+The gzip setting applies only to the main GitLab application, not to other services.

 1. Edit /etc/gitlab/gitlab.rb: